 Pennsylvania Paralegal Career and Salary Guide

-Our Pennsylvania paralegal career guide is your starting point for becoming a paralegal or legal assistant.
-While there are no statewide standards or certifications required for paralegals in Pennsylvania, many jobs in the field require an associate degree or certificate in paralegal studies.
-On this page, you will find information on how to become a paralegal, salary information and career outlook for paralegals in the state, and career resources, as well as answers to the most common questions about Pennsylvania paralegal certification.
-Start learning how to become a paralegal in Pennsylvania with the easy-to-navigate directory below.
+While there are no statewide standards or certifications required for paralegals in Pennsylvania, many jobs in the field require a combination of paralegal education and experience.
+On this page, you will find information on how to become a paralegal in Pennsylvania, salary and career outlook, and career resources.

 Table of Contents